-The College is also home to the departments of Nutrition and Exercise Physiology, Speech and Hearing Sciences, Health Policy and Administration, Biomedical Sciences and Medical Education and Clinical Sciences.
+The college is also home to the departments of Nutrition and Exercise Physiology, Speech and Hearing Sciences, Translational Medicine and Physiology and Medical Education and Clinical Sciences.

 The Elson S. Floyd College of Medicine was created to fill critical health care gaps across the state.
 It attracts talented students from or with significant ties to Washington – both rural and urban – to train within their communities, increasing the likelihood they will remain there to practice medicine.

 The community-based model of medical education enables students to train in a broad spectrum of clinical environments across the state.
 Beginning in the first year of medical school, students gain experience in the types of health care settings where they are needed most.